Leave No Trace principles are based on practices which minimise impact on the environment and are also respectful to other visitors.

 - Take all food waste home.
 Having some nappy sacks or, better, a reusable container like a Tupperware, means that it is easy to do.

 8. Digital trace

 Our digital trace is the most conceptual of all the practices I’ve chosen to highlight.
-Digital trace is not yet part of the Leave No Trace principles, but is should we consider?
+Digital trace is not yet part of the Leave No Trace principles, but should we consider it?
 Social media posts, especially those with specific GPS locations, have been connected to increased footfall and ‘honeypot-ing’ of sites which has directly led to environmental damage.

 I’m still weighing up the pros and cons of this, but it’s something we as a community need to think about.
 I have always considered what and how I share things on social media.
 I never share the exact position of my favourite van or wild camping spots, and when I was asked to write an article on my hidden gems in the outdoors I wrote this instead.

-- Think about what you want to share and any impact before posting.
+- Think about what you want to share and any impact on the place before posting.